thaihiepnguyen/Xcomic-application/README.md

-# MyShop Desktop Application
+# Xcomic Application

 - Made with Kotlin language
-- Made with MongoDB
+- Made with Firebase
 - The Project of **Android Programming** Subject (Trần Duy Quang, M.Sc Instructor)
 - Scores: 9.4/10
 - Members of the Group: